TehShrike/abstract-state-router/readme.md

 # Browser compatibility

 This project is currently published as CommonJS with modern JS syntax.
+If you're targeting browsers more than 2-3 years old, I assume you're already compiling your code for your target environments.

-If you're supporting old browsers, you'll need to compile to whatever older syntax you target and use polyfills for `Promise` and `Object.assign`.
+If you're supporting really old browsers pre-ES2015 browsers, you'll need polyfills for `Promise` and `Object.assign`.
 Check out [polyfill.io](https://polyfill.io/) for automatic polyfills, it makes life super-easy.

 # Current renderer implementations